valeIT/valeIT.github.io/copyright/index.md

 *   July 10, 2015 : First Version.
 *   July 22, 2015 : Added specific copyrights for the website and the following apps: Minimal Counter.
-*   July 26, 2015: Added copy of the Licenses used at the bottom of the page
+*   July 26, 2015: Added copy of the Licenses used at the bottom of the page.
+* February 11, 2016: Added a paragraph about how to report Issues with the site on Github.

 ### Licenses